HannaFScholta/SheddingLightOnGreenElectricityClaims/README.md

 	P6artDF10	pointchart_hloa_uncoveredIntervals_AvgUndercoverage_byHourOfDay_viaSumShortageDividedBySumGODemand_rel2demand_percAmount	Average Undercoverage throughout the uncovered intervals by Hour of Day, Average Undercoverage (percent); relative value, not calculated by timestamp as in Excel File but calculated via SUM Shortage/SUM GO Demand per Hour of Day

 	# Figure 2 is based on ALL RES_DF8 and was created with PowerPoint/Think Cell
-	# Figure A2 is based on Solar_DF8, Wind_DF8, Solar&Wind_DF8 and ALL RES_DF8 and was created with PowerPoint/Think Cell
+	# Supplementary Figure 2 is based on Solar_DF8, Wind_DF8, Solar&Wind_DF8 and ALL RES_DF8 and was created with PowerPoint/Think Cell
-	# Figure A3 is based on ALL RES_DF10 and was created with PowerPoint/Think Cell
+	# Supplementary Figure 3 is based on ALL RES_DF10 and was created with PowerPoint/Think Cell
 	# R plots merely served for initial illustration

 	# Text Value: 11.4% (Hour with largest volumetric shortfall) builds on DF10a